 Keep following the North Coast Road past Las Cuevas and you can find this hidden gem.
 Watch carefully for a sign saying Mitchell Trace and turn left.
 Follow the road as far as your car will allow and walk the rest of the way.
 Go as a group as this is an isolated bay.
 You will almost certainly have the place to yourselves.

-This is where many locals have their beach house.
-On the Atlantic coast, this long strip of sand is a wonderful peaceful place to spend a day, but even better a weekend.
-Make sure you wake up early enough to see the sun rise over the ocean.
+This is where many locals have their beach houses.
+On the Atlantic coast, this long strip of sand is a wonderfully peaceful place to spend a day, but even better a weekend.
+Make sure you wake up early enough to see the sunrise over the ocean.

 5. Go DDI (Down De Islands)